roboticmonkey/The_Better_Boulder_Buraeu/README.md

 ## <a name="use"></a>How to use The Better Boulder Bureau

-###When the main page loads all bouldering locations
+###The Main page
-All locations will appear as clusters of map pins.
+All locations will appear as clusters of map pins when the page loads.
 Click on a pin to see the name of the location.

 ![The Better Boulder Bureau Main page](/static/main_page.png)